codefuse-ai/Awesome-Code-LLM/README.md

 - "Developers' Perceptions on the Impact of ChatGPT in Software Development: A Survey" [2024-05] [[paper](https://arxiv.org/abs/2405.12195)]

 - "A Transformer-Based Approach for Smart Invocation of Automatic Code Completion" [2024-05] [[paper](https://arxiv.org/abs/2405.14753)]

+- "A Study on Developer Behaviors for Validating and Repairing LLM-Generated Code Using Eye Tracking and IDE Actions" [2024-05] [[paper](https://arxiv.org/abs/2405.16081)]

 ## 8. Datasets